vivekkushwaha39/X11_screen_cap/README.md

-# A project to Sumulate touch one Linux Systems
+# A project to Simulate touch on Linux Systems
 ## This project can do following things
 * Get screen shot
 * Save it to png